Among the greatest qualities every dad should seek to build in his relationships with his children, open communication ranks right near the top.

 Sometimes, probably without realizing it, we fathers create a similar atmosphere with our children.
 We ask a simple question and they get the feeling we’re prying for information to use against them.
 Or an everyday conversation gives them the feeling that we’re determined to find out what they’re up to that they shouldn’t be.

 Is that an exaggeration?
 Maybe.
-But what would your kids say?
+What would your kids say?
 Do they ever feel like they’re being interrogated?

 One key to effective fathering is getting to know them better—gaining awareness about who they are, what motivates them, what frustrates them, and so on.
 Then we use these insights to better meet their needs and build a stronger connection.